Ladakh- The Land of High Passes

 - Enjoy hot tea served by the Indian army

 - Carry extra fuel from Leh

 Altitude: Lies at 16,000 feet

-Road: Completely dirt and gravel road, except at few places there is tarmac road.
+Road: Completely dirt and gravel road, except for a few places there is a tarmac road.

 Rezang La lies in the Chushul Valley, 46 km from Spangmik on the way to Tso Moriri.
 The landscapes on the way are beautiful, scenic and at times, one might be the only lone wanderers.
 Local advised us to follow the electricity wires, to avoid getting lost.
 The place is known for Rezang La Memorial; which is built as a tribute to the martyrs of Sino – Indian War, 1962.

 Domestic tourists need an Inner Line Permit to travel along this way whereas International tourist needs special protected area permit.

 Note: Rezang La lies at a really high altitude, so just stop for a short span of 20-25 minutes.

 Road: Gravel, dirt and rocky road, Continuous steep road.